AndrewMicallef/enbody/readme.md

         1. the decay rate of the force with respect to distance
         2. scale of the force (+ve for attraction, -ve for repulsive)
         3. free parameter for a later decision

+- [ ] redirect one of the interaction parameters to a friction like coefficient
+- [ ] add fps counter
+- [ ] upgrade camera controls: add pan / trackball rotation
+- [ ] put depth / perspective back into the render